 Whereas previous performances encountered resistance from certain surveillance establishments such as pawnbrokers, jewelry stores, and gambling casinos, the goal of Performance Five is to create ambiguous situations in which wearable data-gathering devices are conspicuously concealed (Mann and Guerra 2001).
-In this example, "blatantly covert" domes are used, together with a high quality brochure that corporatizes and commercializes the tools of sousveillance, as shown in Fig 4.

-This figure shows a line of products, along with a corporate brochure that was created to present the artifacts in the context of purchased goods.
+In this example, "blatantly covert" domes are used, together with a high quality brochure that corporatizes and commercializes the tools of sousveillance.
+Figure 4 shows a line of products, along with a corporate brochure that was created to present the artifacts in the context of purchased goods.
 Store employees objecting to the wearing of such device would also, by implication, be objecting to products of the consumerist society they are supposed to be upholding.